wxMaxima-developers/wxmaxima/info/wxmaxima.md

 The animation framerate that is used for new animations is kept in the variable `wxanimate_framerate`.
 The initial value this variable will contain in a new worksheet can be changed using the configuration dialogue.

-### Default plot size for new maxima sessions
+### Default plot size for new _maxima_ sessions

-After the next start plots embedded into the worksheet will be created with this size if the value of `wxplot_size` isn't changed by maxima.
+After the next start plots embedded into the worksheet will be created with this size if the value of `wxplot_size` isn't changed by _maxima_.

 In order to set the plot size of a single graph only use the following notation can be used that sets a variable’s value for one command only: